ashutoshmjain/gita/src/how.md

 ## Theme

 The theme is a [custom design](https://github.com/ashutoshmjain/maholvi).
-A golden background with black `Kalam` fonts form "Indian Fonts Foundry".
-I have restricted other standard themes [^themes], such as rust, ayu or navy because this custom theme is the (only) one I test from readability standpoint.
+A golden background with black `Alkatra` fonts form `Suman Bhandary`.
+I have restricted other standard themes[^themes], such as rust, ayu or navy because this custom theme is the (only) one I test from readability standpoint.

 ## Favicon

-The favicon [^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
+The favicon[^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
 Trefoil is the first non-trivial knot - it can't be simplified into an "unknot" (a circle).
 In `Vaidik` thought trefoil (`triguna`) is the fundamental `Karm Bandhan`.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

 ## Cover photo